 A student shall be subject to disciplinary action under this policy for engaging in acts including, but not limited to:

-- Physical violence or the threat thereof and/or any conduct that threatens or endangers the health or safety of any person.
+- Any conduct that threatens and/or endangers the health or safety of any person.

 - Extortion – The use, or the express or implicit threat of the use, of violence or other criminal means to cause harm to person, reputation, or property as a means to obtain property from someone else without his/her consent.